kevintpeng/Learn-Something-Every-Day/UWaterloo/CS341: Algorithms.md

 - we can use recursive trees to count recursive call

 **worst case** runtime analysis makes no assumption about input, and thus must hold for all input

+### on some math rules
+sum of 1/i for i 1 to n is essentially the approximation of the integral for 1/n, but strictly less than the actual integral, log n

+log n! = nlog n - theta(n) is stronger than saying big o n log n